glycoverse/GlycoGPT/README.md

 > Can I calculate derived traits for glycoproteomics data?

+Always provide more details if you can.
+For example:

+> I have a pGlyco3 result file with glycan structures.
+I also have sample information stored in a CSV file.
+The file contains two columns: "sample" for sample names, and "group" for disease group. "group" can be either "cancer" or "healthy".
+How I can get glycosites with unregulated core-fucosylation level in cancer samples?

 ## Other Models?

 If you are using LLMs other than ChatGPT, copy and paste the prompt below should work.